jherforth/LuaLore/WIZARD_SYSTEM.md

 **Stats:** HP: 100-150 | Armor: 150 | Melee Damage: 3 (wizards rarely use melee)

 **Spell: Blindness** (Black Particles)
-- Creates a dense cloud of large black particles that fully obscure vision for 10 seconds
+- Creates swirling black particles that obscure vision for 10 seconds
-- Particles stay attached to player's field of view
+- Particles zoom around the player's field of view making it hard to see
-- Multiple particle spawners ensure complete visual coverage
+- Multiple particle layers create a chaotic visual effect
-- Makes it extremely difficult to see anything
+- Vision is heavily obscured but not completely blocked
 - Does not cause damage
 - Cooldown: 2.5 seconds